 “Must-See” Santa Barbara Wineries

 For “Sideways” movie fans, see below a few of the Santa Inez Valley wineries that Miles (Paul Giamati) and Jack (Thomas Haden Church) visited during their Santa Barbara Wine Country road trip.
-Firestone Vineyard – the largest winery in the region – is extremely picturesque and well worth a visit.
-We also like Fess Parker Winery – (it featured the spit-bucket scene in “Sideways”).
+Firestone Vineyard, the largest winery in the region, is extremely picturesque and well worth a visit.
+We also like Fess Parker Winery.
+It featured the spit-bucket scene in “Sideways.”
 Trivia buffs will remember Fess Parker (a former TV and movie celebrity) as portraying Davy Crockett and Daniel Boone.
-We recommend you can pick up a “Sideways” Map – it’s really helpful in navigating your way around the “Sideways” locations (wineries and restaurants) featured in the film.
+We recommend you pick up a “Sideways” Map.
+It’s really helpful in navigating your way around the “Sideways” locations (wineries and restaurants) featured in the film.
 Maps are available at the Visitors Center in Santa Barbara (on State Street), downtown Solvang (on Copenhagen Street) or check with your Hotel Concierge.

 - Andrew Murray Vineyards

 - Kalyra Winery